aptos-labs/aptos-core/developer-docs-site/docs/tutorials/first-dapp.md

 Refresh the page and you will see your account address.

+Note - You will have to authorize the application once from your wallet.
+For that use `window.aptos.connect()` on console, and sign the transaction for approval.

 ### Add some CSS

 Next, replace the contents of `src/App.css`: